 Compliance != Security

-Feb 2025If you were to talk to me about ten years ago, you would have probably heard me saying that good compliance happens because we have good security, and good security happens because we have good compliance.
+If you had talked to me about ten years ago, you would have probably heard me saying that good compliance happens because we have good security, and good security happens because we have good compliance.

 The erroneous belief in that approach has been slowly eroding since those days, and for the past five or so years it has accelerated to the point where I firmly believe that phrase is not only wrong, but it is the source of many of the problems we see in the security world today.
-While the first half of that phrase - good compliance happens because we have good security - might be somewhat still partially true, the second half is simply and absolutely wrong.
+While the first half of that phrase, good compliance happens because we have good security, might still be somewhat partially true, the second half is simply and absolutely wrong.

-- The technical CISOs.
-The security professionals that rose through the ranks of security by working as security engineers, red teamers, security architects, and simply applying real-world common sense security based on experience all around.
+Yes, this will cause some people to call me an asshole, that's fine.
+I feel like being one today and there are some things that must be said.
+Bear with me for a moment as I make a broad generalization, but it's necessary in this case.
+There are three types of CISOs in the world.
+The technical CISOs.
+The security professionals who rose through the ranks of security by working as security engineers, red teamers, security architects, and simply applying real-world common sense security based on experience all around.

 Yeah...
 No.